ETdoFresh/UnityPackageTemplateMinimum/README.md

 This is a bare minimum empty Unity Package Template to get started.

-_Note - Since there is no .meta files, this repository cannot be linked directly from Unity.
+_Note - Since there are no .meta files, this repository cannot be linked directly from Unity.
 When creating yours, please make sure to include meta files._

 ## Links